buzzm/sqlitebson/README.md

     <a href="https://www.sqlite.org/2022/sqlite-amalgamation-3400100.zip">HERE</a>

  *  `libbson.so` and BSON C SDK `.h` files.
-You can make these separately and there is plenty of material on this topic.
+You can make these separately and there is plenty of material on this topic but
+    <a href="https://github.com/mongodb/mongo-c-driver/tree/master/src/libbson>here's a start</a>.
+MongoDB actively ensures the C implementation of BSON is
+    highly portable and compilable for many targets.

  *  C compiler.
 No C++ used.